-D. Subject to the provisions of subsection G, no public body shall be required to create a new record if the record does not already exist.
+D. Subject to the provisions of this subsection, no public body shall be required to create a new record if the record does not already exist.
 However, a public body may abstract or summarize information under such terms and conditions as agreed between the requester and the public body.
+When electronic or other databases are combined or contain exempt and nonexempt records, the public body may provide access to the exempt records if not otherwise prohibited by law, but shall provide access to the nonexempt records as provided by this chapter.